How do I apply for a job with the State of Tennessee?

 What do I do if I need some type of accommodation during the actual application process?

-Non State Employees – can visit the aplican portal to research and apply for career opportunities, which include Preferred Service, Executive Service, Non-Competitive and Internship positions.
+Non State Employees – can visit the aplicant portal to research and apply for career opportunities, which includes Preferred Service, Executive Service, Non-Competitive and Internship positions.

 Do this by: Hovering over the “Apply Here” column and choose “Assistive Technology”.
 This will take you to the Careers page, click “View All Jobs” to review information on all current openings.